-- f.
-Respect the right of Federally Recognized Tribes, ANCSA Corporations, and their designated representatives, to advocate and represent their respective interests. - g.
-Exercise creativity and flexibility in fostering partnerships among the Tribes, States, and local governments. - h.
-Assess the environmental impact of DOT activities on Tribal interests and trust resources consistent with the National Environmental Policy Act and other applicable requirements and ensure that such interests and resources are considered before DOT activities are undertaken.
-This assessment must include ensuring that the concerns of Federally Recognized Tribes, regarding the potential impact on trust resources and Tribal interests, are properly addressed in agency policies, programs, and activities. - i.
-Respond effectively to the transportation concerns of American Indians and Alaska Natives related to environmental justice, children's safety and environmental health risks, occupational health and safety, and other environmental matters. - j.
-Solicit input from Federally Recognized Tribes through listening sessions regarding a potential policy that has Tribal implications.
-For such listening sessions, the Department may, but is not required to, follow the same procedures that are outlined in this Order regarding consultations on policies that have Tribal implications. - k.
-Streamline DOT procedures, where applicable, for working directly with Federally Recognized Tribes on activities that affect trust resources or Tribal self-determination and self-governance. - 1.
-Encourage direct relationships with Tribes and seek Tribal representation in relevant DOT sponsored meetings, negotiated rulemaking efforts, forums, advisory committees, focus groups, public surveys, research protocols, and data collection activities. - m.
-Design solutions and tailor DOT programs as appropriate to address specific or unique needs of Federally Recognized Tribes. - n.
-Recognize and work to redress inequities in policies and programs that serve as barriers to equal opportunity to Tribes and Tribal citizens. - o.
+- g.
+Respect the right of Federally Recognized Tribes, ANCSA corporations, and their designated representatives, to advocate and represent their respective interests. - h.
+Exercise creativity and flexibility in fostering partnerships among the Tribes, States, and local governments. - i.
+Assess the environmental impact of DOT activities on Tribal interests and trust resources under the National Environmental Policy Act and other applicable laws and requirements and ensure that such interests and resources are considered before DOT activities are undertaken.
+This assessment must include ensuring that the concerns of Federally Recognized Tribes, regarding the potential impact on trust resources, culturally sacred sites, and Tribal interests, are considered in agency policies, programs, and activities. - j.
+Identify the transportation concerns of American Indians and Alaska Natives related to environmental issues, children's safety and occupational health and safety. - k.
+Solicit input from Federally Recognized Tribes through listening sessions or other outreach methods on emerging or important topics relating to or affecting Tribes.
+For such listening sessions or other outreach methods, the Department may, but is not required to, follow the same procedures that are outlined in this Order regarding consultations on policies that have Tribal implications. - 1.
+Streamline DOT procedures, where applicable, for working directly with Federally Recognized Tribes on activities that affect trust resources or Tribal self-determination and self-governance. - m.
+Encourage direct relationships with Tribes and seek Tribal representation in relevant DOT sponsored meetings, negotiated rulemaking efforts, forums, advisory committees, focus groups, public surveys, research protocols, and data collection activities. - n.
+Design solutions and tailor DOT programs as appropriate to address specific or unique needs of Federally Recognized Tribes. - o.
+Recognize and work to redress inequities in policies and programs that serve as barriers to equal opportunity to Tribes and Tribal citizens. - p.
 Consider opportunities under the Intergovernmental Personnel Act for temporarily hiring Tribal citizens and publicizing eligibility of Tribal citizens to participate in Federal training activities.